Create and manage dashboards

 Cloud Observability creates a short link that you can use to share a dashboard.
 Any filters or time ranges applied to the dashboard are maintained when the other person visits the link.

-To get a better look at a chart on a dashboard, you can enlarge it.
-Hover over the chart and click the Expand chart icon (CTRL+v).
-Enlarge
+To get a better look at a panel on a dashboard, you can enlarge it.
+Hover over the panel and click the Expand panel icon (CTRL+v).

-The chart opens in the editing view with the query builder collapsed.
+The panel opens in the editing view with the query builder collapsed.
 Click Query to open the builder and edit the query.

-If the chart contains multiple queries or queries and a formula, you can toggle their display on and off below the chart.
+If a chart contains multiple queries or queries and a formula, you can toggle their display on and off below the chart.

-Below the chart, a table displays the data for each line in the chart.
-Table for chart
+Below a chart, a table displays the data for each line in the chart.

-The toggle selection is not persisted to the dashboard.
+The toggle selection doesn’t persist to the dashboard.

 Sorting and dashboard favorites are saved only for a user.
 Other users will not see your sort or favorites.